Arista

 Supplementing air- or liquid-based cooling methods are so-called free methods.
 These typically use outside air and evaporation to transfer heat while cutting back on the cost of running chillers and compressors.
 For data centers where ASHRAE’s guidelines allow for operation at higher temperatures, some use of free cooling may be an option.

-Some best practices for data center cooling
+Best practices for data center cooling

 The efficiency of data center cooling is all about where the cooling units are placed and, for the predominant air cooling systems, how the air is distributed.
 Below are some best practices for these systems, based on ASHRAE recommendations: